-Caroline Baumann is the director of Cooper Hewitt, Smithsonian Design Museum in New York.
-Baumann oversees the only museum in the United States devoted exclusively to historic and contemporary design.
+Caroline Baumann is the director of Cooper Hewitt, Smithsonian Design Museum in New York City.
+She oversees more than 100 full-time employees and a collection of more than 210,000 design objects spanning 30 centuries.
+The only museum in the United States devoted exclusively to historic and contemporary design, Cooper Hewitt’s special exhibitions and educational programs tell design’s story, raise awareness of design’s universal value and demonstrate design’s power to make a difference.

 Baumann was appointed director in 2013, after serving the museum in various leadership positions for 12 years.
 During her tenure, Baumann has significantly advanced Cooper Hewitt’s mission to educate, inspire and empower people through design.

-Baumann spearheaded the museum’s most ambitious capital campaign to date, which raised nearly $91 million toward the transformation of the nation’s design museum into a dynamic, global resource for the public understanding of design.
+She spearheaded the museum’s most ambitious capital campaign to date, which raised nearly $91 million toward the transformation of the nation’s design museum into a dynamic, global resource for the public understanding of design.
+The reimagined Cooper Hewitt features exhibitions that travel the world, groundbreaking interactive museum technologies, a free national design education program for students K–12, a 36-year partnership with Parsons School of Design for a master’s program in the history of design and curatorial studies, and a permanent collection of 210,000 design objects that are digitized and available on the museum’s website.

 From 1995 to 2001, Baumann held several leadership positions at The Museum of Modern Art, where she raised funds and awareness for the museum’s Yoshio Taniguchi building project.
 Before that, she was director of development for The Calhoun School in New York City.